sbusso/htdocs.dev/src/content/blog/KumoMTA Setup.md

 KumoMTA is a new solution for a high-volume, high-performance, on-premise email-sending platform.
 It is designed with a modern architecture mindset, mixing Rust and Lua for high performance and configurability.

 The Open Source project Email Service Providers don't want you to know about.
 Some pricey, big-name products out there (looking at you, PowerMTA) should be sweating bullets right now.

+**Warning**: This was initially written in December 2023 and will be regularly updated.
+This is heavily based on the fantastic documentation from [KumoMTA](https://docs.kumomta.com/tutorial/quickstart/), with some specific data and the whole process required to get up and running. **Refer to the official documentation** to ensure up-to-date information, as the platform is still in the early days and actively developed.
 ## Features
 - Use Lua as a configuration language.
 - Delivery to SMTP and HTTP